-Obviously aquariums come in all shapes and sizes, so you might have to adapt some of these ideas to suit your own setup, but whatever kind of aquatic habitat you've put together for your fish friends, our tips should help.
+Obviously aquariums come in all shapes and sizes, so you might have to adapt some of these ideas to suit your own setup depending on whether you have one of the best tropical fish tanks or a smaller and more compact one.
+But whatever kind of aquatic habitat you've put together for your fish family, our tips should help.

 - Best fish tank accessories: Get some aquarium envy from your fellow fish fans